 - Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne after your shower.

-Watch the video Showering While You Have a Central Venous Catheter for instructions for how to shower using Hibiclens.
+Watch the video Showering While You Have a Central Venous Catheter (CVC) for instructions for how to shower using Hibiclens.

 Check your Dosi-Fuser’s level indicator every day at the same time to make sure the chemotherapy is flowing correctly.
 Your nurse will teach you how to do this.